 YEN Nutrition is an independent network connecting anyone seeking to improve the nutrition of arable crops including farmers, advisors, suppliers and academics.
 Membership is open to anyone, from anywhere, for any grain crop - cereals, oilseeds, or pulses.

 YEN Nutrition membership begins with grain analysis which then enables independent and complete nutrition benchmarking of six or more fields.

 YEN Nutrition entry costs £250 +VAT.
 This provides analysis and benchmarking of six fields (or samples).
 Additional samples cost £40 + VAT.

-Particularly for agronomists and agronomy companies, bulk memberships are available at a discount for ten farms or more, please click here.
+Particularly for agronomists and agronomy companies, group entries can be made (at a discount for ten farms or more): please click here.

 If you have any queries, please email firstname.lastname@example.org

 Grain analysis defines a crop's final nutrient status.
 It accurately assesses nutrient offtakes and then benchmarking identifies which nutrient deficiency(ies) may have limited the crop's yield.